Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

 Explosives are useful; and, more importantly, who doesn't love explosions?
 However, needing to be at ground zero of an impending explosion to set tags off is something which many shinobi, understandably, have reservations about, and severely diminishes the potential tactical uses.
 Hence, this technique!
 It allows a shinobi to detonate multiple exploding tags from a distance--not as great a distance as most would like, or as many as most shinobi would prefer, but it's better than doing it the old-fashioned way.

 - Chakra: 10 + X * 3
-- Range: CHA/10 yards
+- Range: 15 + CHA/10 yards
 - Speed: 12
 - Seal Speed: 4 + X * 2

 Effects: You detonate up to (Chakra Control ranks)/5 exploding tags within this technique's range.
 This only works on tags which you have primed.
-X is the number of tags you detonate.
+X is the number of tags you detonate, which have their normal delay you declare when you use this technique, as described in Exploding Tags (in Equipment).

 ## C-Rank
 #### --( Sanzengarasu no Jutsu - Scattering One Thousand Crows Technique )--